aetperf/aetperf.github.io/_posts/2021-07-22-Goldbach-s-Comet-with-Numba-and-Datashader.md

 </p>

 The timings of the same function in pure Python is not shown.
-It is usually slower by a factor 10 or 100 (more probably 100 than 10).
+It is usually slower by a factor 10 or 100 (100 is more likely than 10 for this kind of CPU bound function).

 ## Find the number of prime pairs for a given even number E